anzagar/odin-landing-page/README.md

-# odin-landing-page
+# Odin Landing Page

+## Description
-Landing Page for the Odin Project
+Landing Page project for the Odin Project's Foundations Course.
+It follows the layout of 01.png and the style of 02.png